 Set Your Drag

 This is especially important when the fish gets close to the boat – a quick twist or change of direction could tip you over, snap your line or break your rod.
-Properly adjusted drag will reduce the chances of these things happening.
+A properly adjusted drag reduces the chances of these things to happen.

 Position the Fish